MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

   ```cs
       using EntityFrameworkExample.Models;
 ```
-10. In the **DbInitializer** class code block, press Enter and then type the following code.
+10. In the **DbInitializer.cs** code block, press Enter and then type the following code.

   ```cs
       public static void Initialize(PersonContext context)